 Cleveland Leadership Center program curricula are designed to achieve the four clearly defined guiding framework outcomes, which are collectively aimed at achieving the organization’s mission.

 CLC started this work in 2012 as a means to understand the organization’s impact on individuals and in the community, and to inform areas for growth and improvement.
 In the first phase of the work, a program evaluation rubric was designed and instituted across all programs.
 In the second phase, the organization’s impact on the community was explored.

 How it works

 CLC uses a retrospective pre-test (RPT) built around these four pillars to evaluate the impact of its programs.
-Participants rate their knowledge, attitude, and skills at the end of their program compared to before the program across 16 questions.
+Participants rate their knowledge, attitude, and skills at the end of their program compared to before the program across a series of learning indicators.
 The charts within each accordion below indicate the percentage of participants who agreed or strongly agreed with specific outcome-related indicators before the program (pastel bars) and after the program (dark color bars).
-All 2017 programs showed double-digit percentage point increases across all 16 indicators.
+Last year, all programs showed increases across all indicators.

 - Civic understanding